Two days sailing with other adventurous women.You'll be on the helm from day one, sailing the Gulf Islands with a maximum of three other students.

 What time do classes start and end?

-What is your stay-aboard accomodation option?
+What is your stay-aboard accommodation option?

 If you'd rather not drive home after a full day on the water, onboard accommodation is available on the boat (subject to availability).